 - Focus on teachers vs. paraprofessionals as deliverers of instruction for students with disabilities: this will require a look at the role and responsibilities of general and special educators in the classroom, the competencies of special educators to teach mathematics and the competencies of general educators to deliver Specially Designed Instruction.
-The role of the paraprofessional should be to carry out the direction of the teachers. - Make sure special education is represented on committees within the school - Discuss the definitions of interventions within a Multi-Tiered System of Supports (MTSS) vs. Specially Designed Instruction (as it relates to the MD Student Compass) we need a consistent message - Consider professional development of both general and special education teacher substitutes in delivering mathematics instruction and interventions - We need to be clear on what Specially Designed Instruction in mathematics instruction is it is different for students who are performing lower than grade level vs. students who have dysgraphia or a specific leaning disability related to learning mathematics.
+The role of the paraprofessional should be to carry out the direction of the teachers. - Make sure special education is represented on committees within the school - Discuss the definitions of interventions within a Multi-Tiered System of Supports (MTSS) vs. Specially Designed Instruction (as it relates to the MD Student Compass) we need a consistent message - Consider professional development of both general and special education teacher substitutes in delivering mathematics instruction and interventions We need to be clear on what Specially Designed Instruction in mathematics instruction is it is different for students who are performing lower than grade level vs. students who have dysgraphia or a specific leaning - We need to be clear of what specially besigned instruction in mathematics instruction is it is different for students who are performing lower than grade level vs. students who have dysgraphia of a specific learning disability related to learning mathematics.